The Original Plan April 2007:

 We missed the Rendezvous by three weeks and arrived with a damaged boat that we thought would require two or three weeks to repair.
 In fact, we spent five months in Port Townsend refitting the boat

-All this means that the original plan to head South before Winter after cruising the San Juans for two months is completely blown.
+All this means that the original plan to head South before Winter after cruising the San Juans for two months was completely blown.
 Laura went to work for West Marine.
 First in Port Townsend, then in Friday Harbor, Seattle and most recently in San Carlos on the San Francisco Bay.
-This has given us the opportunity to take our time cruising this beautiful area and give it the attention it deserves.
+This gave us the opportunity to take our time cruising that beautiful area and give it the attention it deserved.
 After all, we are not in a hurry.
 That's why they call it "Cruising".
-We departed San Francisco in May 2011 with the idea that we would follow the winds to Hawaii, then Alaska; but who knows?
+We departed San Francisco in May 2011 with the idea that we would follow the winds to Hawaii, then Alaska that same year.

+... --- ...

+Instead, we enjoyed the warm sunshine tempered by trade winds and tropical showers blowing off the mountains in Hawaii for a full year.
+Now we are are in 2014 cruising SE Alaska for our second year and well past our original two or three year timeline.
+We even missed another Rendezvous.
+Take a look at The Logbook or our Facebook page to catch up on the latest.

+The Plan requires further revision in response to events and changing circumstances... but who knows?
 Certainly not us.
 Everything depends on the weather.

-... --- ...

-We enjoyed the warm sunshine tempered by trade winds and tropical showers blowing off the mountains in Hawaii for a full year.
-Now we are cruising SE Alaska.
-Take a look at The Logbook to learn the latest.

-Until The Plan requires further revision in response to events and changing circumstances...